andreabonvini/Notes/Advanced_Signals/Cerutti/Time-Frequency.md

 Traditionally, the techniques used for signal processing are realized in either the time or frequency domain.
 For instance, the Fourier Transform (FT) decomposes a signal into it’s frequency components; However, *information in time is lost.*

-One solution is to adopt Short-Time-Fourier-Transform (STFT) that get frequency components of local time intervals of *fixed duration* (SEE THE ENVELOPE IN THE LEFT SIDE OF THE LEFT IMAGE BELOW!).
+One solution is to adopt Short-Time-Fourier-Transform (STFT) that get frequency components of local time intervals of *fixed duration*.
 But if you want to analyze signals that contain *non-periodic and fast transients features* (i.e. high frequency content for short duration), you have to use *Wavelet Transform* (WT).

 <img src="/Users/z051m4/Desktop/University/Cerutti/images/STFT_windows.png" style="zoom:23%" /><img src="/Users/z051m4/Desktop/University/Cerutti/images/WT_windows.png" style="zoom:25%" />